Last Updated on October 8, 2023 by Martina McKeough

 Thinking about pampering your feet with a spa pedicure?
-If you are you what does a pedicure include and what are you not going to get when you enter a spa?
+If you are then you probably want to know what does a pedicure include and what should you expect when you enter a spa?

 Knowing what you are paying for is important because different nail salons may offer different treatments to a traditional pedicure.
 Understanding when you are booking a basic pedicure versus a luxury experience is going to impact the price you pay.

 Regular pedicures don’t have to be fancy to make a difference to your feet but of course, sometimes you may think about getting the premium experience.
 Here is our take on what you should get in a typical salon experience.

 This post may contain affiliate links which means that we get a commission if you choose to make a purchase through the link.
 This is at no cost to you.
 Please read our disclosure page for more information.